IslaExecutionSquad/website/docs/install-guide/faq.md

 !!! tip ""
     Still unsure?
 Have your oun antivirus like Windows Defender check your file before running it.

-### Are the improvements made for the English patch avalible for the Japanese version?
+## Are the improvements made for the English patch available for the Japanese version?
 For the PC a minor improvement patch was made using Bloody's fix for the conversion's broken controls, Shaggy's fix for a broken texture, and adds in DoubleEyepach's Prologue Skip.
-The fix can be downloaded [here](/assets/Keyboard_Fix.zip).
+The minor improvement patch can be downloaded [here](/assets/Keyboard_Fix.zip).

 There is no improvement patch available for PS Vita.